MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 5. Assign the **Owner** field to any user you already added (optional).

     > [!NOTE]
-    > The **Owner** field relocates to accomodate the size of your browser window.
-In a large browser window it appears in the upper-right corner of the page and in a medium-sized window it will be hidden in a dropdown menu in that same corner.
+    > The **Owner** field relocates to accommodate the size of your browser window.
+In a large browser window it appears in the upper-right corner of the page and in a medium-sized window it will be hidden in a drop-down menu in that same corner.
 In a small browser window or on mobile devices it will appear at the top of the **Summary** section.

 6. Select **Save**, but don't close the opportunity.

-7. Open the **Product Line Items** tab.
+7. Open the **Product line items** tab.

    ![a19)](media/a19.png "a19")